Ice jacking: Lakes and shorelines

-Geologic Engineering
+Geologic engineering

 Ice jacking is one form of rock erosion.
-Ice jacking — because of the water in joints or fissure surfaces within rocks — can cause rock slope failures.
+Ice jacking—because of the water in joints or fissure surfaces within rocks—can cause rock slope failures.
 This type of failure is progressive, resulting in incremental weakening over time, often requiring several cycles before failure.
 In a 2005 study, middle-sized rocks (10 to 100,000 m3) in the French subalpine mountain ranges fell from elevations ranging between 200 meters and 2000 meters above sea level.
 The statistical analysis studied the triggering factors of 46 rockfalls and investigated the rainfall, freeze-thaw cycles, and earthquakes in the region.
 A correlation was found between slope failure and freeze-thaw cycles, suggesting that ice jacking is a major triggering factor in rockfalls.

-On December 17, 2008, a Gondola tower on Blackcomb Mountain in Whistler, B.C collapsed due to ice jacking.
+On December 17, 2008, a Gondola tower on Blackcomb Mountain in Whistler, British Columbia, collapsed due to ice jacking.
 The splice broke when the water entered a section of the fourth tower and expanded.
 This occurred around 2:30 PM and left over fifty passengers stranded in sub-zero temperatures for hours.
 All passengers stuck in cabins on the Excalibur Gondola lift were rescued, with only twelve suffering from mild injuries.
 Many passengers recall watching in horror as the cars swung sideways, one dangling above the creek.
 Although some cabins fell, reports state that none of the cabins came off the cable, but that the cable's strength had been significantly compromised.
 Following the incident, lift maintenance teams conducted inspections of all other towers to ensure no other ice jacking occurrence.
 After a second inspection by the British Columbia Safety Authority (BCSA), the lift was approved to perform regularly again.